Frequently Asked Questions

 Learn More About the Renovation Process:

-How can I use the library during the Summer 2025 Semester?
+How can I use the library during the Fall 2025 Semester?

-- The Welcome Desk in Custer Hall 304 will be open during Summer Hours to check out technology and pick up books on hold or requested through Interlibrary Loan.
+2. The Welcome Desk in Custer Hall 304 will be open during Fall Semester Hours to check out technology and pick up books on hold or requested through Interlibrary Loan.

-- All staff will have offices located in Custer Hall.
+7. Library staff offices are located in Custer Hall floors 1-3.
 See the staff page for more information.

-Are there study spaces I can use in Forsyth Library right now?
+Are there study spaces I can use in the library right now?

 Unfortunately, no study spaces are available in the library at this time.
-Starting May 15, 2025, the public access points of the renovation site will close for the remainder of the project (until March 2026) and all library services will be available in Custer Hall or online.
+The library building is closed for renovation for the remainder of the project (until March 2026) and all library services will be available in Custer Hall or online.

 In the meantime, other campus buildings offer study and meeting spaces such as: Memorial Union, Fischli-Wills Center for Student Success, Rarick Hall, Tomanek Hall and the Residence Halls.